chand25/Age-of-Today-IoT/README.md

 ## Technologies

-For this project, I have used the following technologies:
+For this project, I used the following technologies:

 * Cylon.JS
 * Vanilla Javascript